 Due to the broad range of baseline readings for pain thresholds among patients with CRPS, results were analyzed using the percent change in pain thresholds from the baseline.
-This method allowed the patient to be used as his or her control.
-The normal control participants also served as his or her control at baseline.
+This method allowed the patient to be used as his/her control.
+The normal control subjects also served as his/her control at baseline.
 Confidential identifiers were used in place of the patient and volunteer names.
 The analysis of data was completed utilizing Microsoft Excel and IBM SPSS.
-Longitudinal changes between groups were tested using the mixed-effect model repeated-measures analysis of variance, after applying normality transformations.
-Follow-up post hoc comparisons were made using the Bonferroni adjustment for multiple comparisons.
+Longitudinal changes between groups were tested using the mixed-effect model repeated-measures analysis of variance (ANOVA), after applying normality transformations (10,11).
+Follow-up posthoc comparisons were made using the Bonferroni's adjustment for multiple comparisons.

 To determine when the patients obtain a peak response to treatment, it was necessary to employ a statistical analysis for longitudinal data.
 It was not possible to use the percent change in pain thresholds for this task.
 Instead, the observed pain threshold changes from baseline at the primary location were studied.
-Analyses were conducted using R, version 3.4.3.
+Analyses were conducted using R version 3.4.3.
 The longitudinal mixed-effect models were used to characterize pain threshold changes over time for each participant.
-In the model, patient groups (control vs. CRPS), extremity type (lower vs. upper), sex, age, body mass index, time, time2, and the interaction terms of all the above terms are used as predictors.
+In the model, patient groups (control versus CRPS), extremity type (lower versus upper), gender, age, body mass index (BMI), time, time2, and the interaction terms of all the above terms are used as predictors.
 In the model, time2 is considered to allow a quadratic trend of the response over time.
 To perform model selection, the backward variable selection technique was used to decide which predictors should be included in the final model.
-The 95% confidence intervals of the peak responses were obtained using a bootstrap procedure with 1000 bootstrap samples.
-The bootstrap method is a widely used statistical technique for constructing confidence intervals without making unreasonable assumptions about the data.
+The 95% confidence intervals (CIs) of the peak responses were obtained using a bootstrap procedure with 1,000 bootstrap samples.
+The bootstrap method is a widely used statistical technique for constructing confidence intervals without making unreasonable assumptions about the data (12,13).